parisba/SAConEU19/SAConBerlin2019_presentation.md

 # **Software Architect**

 > "If there is tech debt in my team it means I didn't do my job."

+^ MARS:

 ---

+# Does what you do lead to tech debt?
+What is tech debt?
+# **Software Architect**

+> "If there is tech debt in my team it means I didn't do my job."

+^ PARIS:

+---

 ## Finding

 ^ So, our first finding here...

+^ MARS:

 ---